 The 2-week professional development and research community field school at Rochester Institute of Technology seeks to foster the growth and expansion of qualitative research methodology, from generating observational video data to preparing manuscripts for publication, through collaborative workshops and active research.
 Participants may join existing research working groups or propose new ones.
 After the summer PEER experience, the research team meets biweekly over Zoom video conferencing to continue analysis and receive feedback on in-progress papers.
 This is a great opportunity for solo DBERers to join a productive, geographically distributed research group.

-The field school takes place June 5-16, 2018; participants should commit to the entire period and participation in bi-weekly meetings throughout the '18-'19 academic year.
+The field school will take place in June of 2019 (dates tbd); participants should commit to the entire period and participation in bi-weekly meetings throughout the '19-'20 academic year.
 We seek scholars who are familiar with independent research and want to expand their methodological repertoire.
 Preference will be given to junior faculty and DBER "switchers," but outstanding applicants from all levels will be considered.

 PEER registration is $1,000 and covers dorm accommodations, breakfast and lunch throughout the two-week experience, and all local transportation.
 A small number of scholarships may be available.
 We encourage participants to also seek funding from their local institutions.